So you’ve registered for the Western Museums Association 2025 Annual Meeting. What’s next?

 No matter if you're a first-time attendee or a WMA regular, with so many great learning sessions, social networking events, and other fun happenings, it can be challenging or overwhelming to decide where to start.
 From preparing what to pack and planning transportation, to deciding what sessions to attend and how to successfully network, there is a lot to think about.
-To ease your mind and to help you smoothly navigate through the 2024 Annual Meeting while maximizing your professional development, we at WMA have created this Attendee Guide.
-Here, we share some things to consider as you prepare for sunshine-filled Tucson and make your way through the 4-days at WMA 2024.
+To ease your mind and to help you smoothly navigate through the 2025 Annual Meeting while maximizing your professional development, we at WMA have created this Attendee Guide.
+Here, we share some things to consider as you prepare for autumn in Reno and make your way through the 4-days at WMA 2025.

 INDEX